 But what types of STI testing do you need?
 And how often should you be screened?
 The answers depend on your age, your sexual behaviors and other risk factors.

-Here are some guidelines for STI testing for specific sexually transmitted infections.
+See these guidelines for STI testing for specific sexually transmitted infections (STIs).

 Chlamydia and gonorrhea